 The temperature method (aka, basal temperature method) helps you predict when you’re going to ovulate by tracking the changes in your body temperature during your menstrual cycle.

 How do I use the temperature method (AKA basal temperature method)?

 Your body temperature naturally changes a tiny bit throughout your menstrual cycle.
 It’s lower in the first part of your cycle, and then rises when you ovulate.
 For most people, 96°– 98° Fahrenheit is their typical temperature before ovulation.
 After you ovulate, it goes up to 97°–99°F — about four-tenths of one degree higher than your usual temperature.

-To use the temperature method (AKA basal temperature method), you must take your temperature the same way every single day, and write it on a fertility awareness chart.
-You can get fertility awareness method (FAM) charts from a nurse or doctor, your local Planned Parenthood health center, or a family planning clinic.
+To use the temperature method (AKA basal temperature method), you must take your temperature the same way, at the same time, every single day — and write it on a fertility awareness chart.
+You can get fertility awareness method (FAM) charts from a nurse or doctor, your nearest Planned Parenthood health center, or a family planning clinic.

 In the beginning, you can ask your doctor or nurse to help you read your FAM chart.
 Soon, you’ll be able to read and understand it yourself.
 Wait until you’ve charted at least 3 months before relying on the temperature method (AKA basal temperature method) for birth control.

 The temperature method (AKA basal temperature method) is more effective when you combine it with the other fertility awareness methods, like the cervical mucus method.
 Combining these methods is called the symptothermal method.

 How do I take my temperature?